 If you are visiting from afar and wish to see a specific picture from the Collection, please contact the Curator, c/o the Gallery, in advance to find out if it will be on show or to make the necessary research arrangements.

 This is a work in progress!
-Not all the items in our Collection are listed here.
+Not all the items in our Collection are listed at the moment.

 The RAG Collections Group

-Collection, Archives, Collection Development Policy, Exhibitions, Loans, Conservation.
+The Permanent Collection, Archives, the Collection Development Policy, Catalogues, Exhibitions, Loans, Conservation.